 Risk criteria applied to each budget as part of the budget setting process.
 Determines how a budget is monitored during the financial year.

-Senior Managers
+Senior Leaders

-The Senior Managers of the council include the Chief Executive, Assistant Chief Executive, Strategic Directors, Directors, Chief Fire Officer, Assistant Directors, and Heads of Service
+The senior leaders of the council include the Chief Executive, Assistant Chief Executive, Executive Directors, Directors, Chief Fire Officer, Assistant Directors, and Heads of Service

 Statement of Accounts

 The council's accounts for the financial year.